 At the centre of the labyrinth

-The leader of a community following the Rule is a steward that tends the space of grace that is Christian community life.
+The leader of a community following the rule is a steward tending the space of grace that is Christian communal life.
 They then, through varied and unique relations with each community member, do their best to make this space of grace accessible and relevant for everyone.
 Perhaps their greatest asset in this enterprise is their own presence.
 Their humanity has been irretrievably and wonderfully absorbed into God.
 Theirs is a divinely infused human life.
 They still experience their weaknesses.
 They know their strengths.
 They are wise enough to live and lead humbly and simply.

-Their experience and learning gives them access to a treasury of knowledge” from which to draw wisely from.
-This treasury, from wisdom literature (including of course Christian and Hebrew scripture), their lectio practice, community experience, and the divine law written in the heart – all of this grows a life of Divine Wisdom.
+Their experience and learning give them access to a “treasury of knowledge” from which to draw wisely from.
+This treasury, from wisdom literature (including of course Christian and Hebrew scripture), their lectio practice, community experience, and the divine law written in the heart – all of this grows a life of divine wisdom.

 To be digested by God is also to be enthused by God.
 As we walk the spiritual and human life, God enthuses us, fills us with God’s own life.
 Part of contemplation is allowing this gift of divine life to fill us, enthuse and inspire us for life and living.
 As this happens our giftedness is encouraged.
 If it is to lead, we grow in leadership.
 The dare of the labyrinth is our human growth into gift, service, and God.

-As meditators, both at Meditatio House, and in the wider meditation community, our times of meditation are the most important part of the day.
+As meditators, our times of meditation are the most important part of the day.
 In meditation, as we focus attention on the mantra, we grow in divine enthusiasm and are transformed (digested) bit by bit into the God life.
-In time our lives become, more and more, a revelation of divine glory.
+Meditation is a walk into our inner labyrinth.
+In time, our lives become, more and more, a revelation of divine glory.

-As contemplatives we learn what the community leader of the Rule has learnt, that duty is an act of benefit for others, not a method of control.
+As contemplatives we learn what the community leader of the rule has learnt: that duty is an act of benefit for others, not a method of control.
 We all have duty in our lives.
 Duty comes with commitment.
 The life of God within can soften us enough so that we can gently (over time) let go of fear.
-It is fear that wants to control.
+Fear wants to control.
 Fearful control closes us to alternatives and creativity.

 Someone growing in the life of God, like a Benedictine community leader, is open, trusting, and flexible enough to be with the hidden and creative ways of love as they act on the human heart.
-This way of being and leading with love is often seen as too much of a risk by the person too much caught in fear and control.
-Loving creatively, where ever it may be done in life, gives space to grace and the development of others.
+Loving creatively, wherever it may be done in life, gives space to grace and the growth of others.